 Other Factors of Mesothelioma and Exposure to Asbestos Risks

-Asbestos exposure is the most commonly known risk factor for mesothelioma, but others potentially exist.
+Asbestos exposure is the most commonly known risk factor for mesothelioma, but others carcinogens potentially exist:

 - Asbestos-like mineral fibers, such as fluoro-edenite